How to Find YouTubers to Play Your Indie Game

 The Evolve Lab dev dropped subscriber count from his criteria entirely.
 He filtered on “uploaded a video for a similar game in the last month” and pulled 73 videos out of 102 emails.

 100 emails is the floor.
-200–300 is where the math compounds.
+200–300 is where it starts paying off reliably.

-What to actually expect:
+What to expect:

-- Typical, well-targeted campaign: a handful of videos per 100 emails — often single digits.
+- Typical, well-targeted campaign: a handful of videos per 100 emails, often single digits.
 Most outreach goes nowhere even when you do everything right.

 - Strong execution (polished demo, hot genre, tight targeting, decent press kit): 15–30 videos per 100.
 Upper-middle of the distribution.